123monisha/Notes-Management-Appp/README.md

-# Notes-Management-Appp
-Notes Management App is a full-stack web application built using Node.js, Express, MongoDB, and Handlebars.
-It allows users to register, log in, create, edit, and delete personal notes.
-Clean UI, secured authentication, and CRUD features included.
+# Notes App (DevTown Project)
+This is a simple note-taking app using Node.js, built as part of the MERN Bootcamp organized by DevTown.

+## Features:
+- Add, edit, delete notes
+- Simple and clean UI
+- Built using Express.js and MongoDB

+## Submitted by:
+Monisha Ishwar Moger